-I was recently looking for a good waterproof camera bag to hold up to the rainy conditions we experience in New Zealand and one of the bags that was in the running was the National Geographic a5270 Camera Backpack – which I discuss in more detail below.
+I was recently looking for a good waterproof camera bag to hold up to the rainy conditions we experience in New Zealand and one of the bags that was in the running was the National Geographic Camera Backpack (model a5270)- which I discuss in more detail below.

 The Nat Geo Camera bag came a close second to my original choice.
 It was a close call but unfortunately Amazon were out of stock and that was a big factor in my decision.
 I was in a bit of a hurry so if I had decided on this particular bag the unavailability factor would have eliminated it from the get-go.